shamimbinnur/zone-out/CODE_OF_CONDUCT.md

-# Code of Conduct - zone-out
+# Code of Conduct - ZoneOut

 ## Our Pledge